rverton/pipers/README.md

-# pipers, a pipeline oriented automation toolkit
+# pipers, a file-based task automation toolkit

 Define tasks in yaml files and chain them asynchronously.
 This is a powerfull way of glueing your tools together in a simple and efficient way to create workflows.